Atlas-OS/docs/docs/getting-started/installation.md

 Your current Windows installation should be moved to a `Windows.old` folder after reinstalling.
 You can delete this after reinstalling Windows, which will be covered later.
 However, you should still externally backup files before proceeding.

-1. Disconnect any cables providing your computer internet, such as an ethernet cable.
+1. Disconnect any cables providing internet to your computer, such as an ethernet cable.
 Do not reconnect it until instructed to do so

 1. Right-click the previously downloaded ISO file and select **Open With** -> **File Explorer** to mount it